Configuration and management issues for Azure Cloud Services: Frequently asked questions (FAQs)

 How can I implement role-based access for Cloud Services?

-Cloud Services doesn't support the role-based access control (RBAC) model, as it's not an Azure Resource Manager based service.
+Cloud Services doesn't support the Azure role-based access control (Azure RBAC) model, as it's not an Azure Resource Manager based service.

 Can Microsoft internal engineers remote desktop to Cloud Service instances without permission?